Persistence in Prayer

 In this story, a friend comes at midnight requesting bread.
 The man responds, “Do not bother me; the door has already been shut and my children and I are in bed; I cannot get up and give you anything” (Luke 11:7).
 Jesus said, “I tell you, even though he will not get up and give him anything because he is his friend, yet because of his persistence he will get up and give him as much as he needs.
 So I say to you, ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks, receives; and he who seeks, finds; and to him who knocks, it will be opened” (Luke 11:8-10).

 The tense here is, ask and keep on asking, seek and keep on seeking and knock and keep on knocking.
 Remain persistent and don’t quit until you get what you are in need of.
-Below are three applications to this passage on intercessory prayer:
+Persistence can also be translated importunity.
+Importunity is when you beg someone to do something.
+The adjective importunate describes a plea that is so persistent or demanding that it becomes annoying.
+Below are three applications to this passage on persistent, importunate, and intercessory prayer.

 - Praying for the needs of others.
 We need intercessory prayer warriors who will lay hold of God in persistent prayer until their needs are met.
 Paul said, “Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.
 Look not every man on his own things, but every man also on the things of others” (Philippians 2:3-4).